The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

 The primary role of the Committee is the rolling review of the Australian Drinking Water Guidelines (the Guidelines).
 Other activities in the Committee's Work Plan are outlined below.

 Committee members provide expertise in the fields of microbiology, toxicology, water quality risk assessment and management, water chemistry and recycling, groundwater hydrology, guidelines and methodology.
 Jurisdiction representatives with knowledge of implementing the Guidelines are also members.
 The Committee has observer members from National Indigenous Australians Agency, the Australian Department of Climate Change, Energy, Environment and Water, Australian Industrial Chemical Introduction Scheme and Water Services Association Australia.

-WQAC members are members of professional networks and consult within and outside these networks to provide expert advice on water quality issues nationally and internationally.
+Committee members are members of professional networks and consult within and outside these networks to provide expert advice on water quality issues nationally and internationally.

-WQAC convenes working groups to focus on targeted Work Plan activities and may source additional experts where appropriate.
+The Committee may convene working groups to focus on targeted Work Plan activities and may source additional experts where appropriate.

-Terms of Reference
+Terms of reference

 Water quality is an important issue requiring a specialist committee to provide technical advice and expertise to the NHMRC.
-This is part of NHMRC's commitment in its current Corporate Plan to maintain a leadership role in the development of public and environmental health advice.
+This is part of NHMRC's commitment in its Corporate Plan to maintain a leadership role in the development of public and environmental health advice.